 - Medical Expenses: This involves the medical expenses that were incurred prior to the death of the victim.

 - Funeral Expenses: The entire cost of the funeral can be claimed in the case.

 - Special Damages: This could be the loss of financial support from the deceased to the spouse, children, or other dependents.

 During the process of filing for compensation, it is important to keep a record of the many ways in which the accident has affected you financially.
 Receipts, invoices, and so on can be used when claiming damages.

 This is why we offer a Conditional Fee Agreement (CFA), also known as a ‘No Win No Fee’ arrangement.
-In situations such as this, we are able to offer legal representation without any upfront costs or charges.
+If you have a valid claim to make, we could potentially provide the services of one of our No Win No Fee solicitors.
 We only charge you when the case is successful and we take the fees from your compensation amount.
 If the case is not successful, we will not charge you.